The Dark Tower’s Patrick Danville – Biography, History, & Character Information

 Key Relationships

-Patrick Danville’s key relationships with Roland and Susannah are defined almost completely by gratitude and trust.
-Being his rescuers and companions in the final stages of the journey to the Dark Tower, Roland and Susannah form a quick connection to the young artist, and decide to protect him even as they bring him into some degree of danger, as they can tell he will be useful for their mission.
-Roland’s protective nature creates a paternal dynamic, as he relies on Patrick’s abilities while guiding him toward their shared goal.
-Meanwhile, Susannah provides emotional support, helping Patrick regain his confidence and autonomy after years of suffering.
+Patrick Danville’s relationship with Roland and Susannah are defined almost completely by gratitude and trust.
+As his rescuers, Patrick Roland and Susannah form a quick connection to the young artist, and decide to protect him even as they bring him into some degree of danger, as they can tell he will be useful for their mission.

 Role in the Dark Tower Series